History Of The Dakota People In Minnesota

 Lake homeland villages and entire Wakan/"Rum" River Watershed homeland...the

-eventually caused the historic 1750 "fight".
+this eventually caused the historic 1750 "fight".
 A "fight" wherein French fur traders'

 Mille Lacs Lake homeland villages.
 And after being forces from their villages